Executive Director

 Preferred qualifications: coursework or experience in history, museums, or a related field; comfort working with the public.
 We strive to be an inclusive organization at all levels, and welcome applications from candidates who identify as part of groups that are underrepresented in the history and museum fields.

-To apply: Send resume and cover letter to Tegan Kehoe, Research and Adult Program Director, at staff@paulreverehouse.org by December 8.
-Please include “Spring 2024 internship” in the subject line.
+To apply: Send resume and cover letter to Tegan Kehoe, Research and Adult Program Director, at tegan@paulreverehouse.org by end of day July 24.
+Please include “Fall internship” in the subject line.

 Volunteer Opportunities

-We welcome the assistance of committed volunteers.
-The areas where we generally use volunteers are: visitor services, gardening, light office work and research.
+We welcome the assistance of committed volunteers, as the availability of appropriate projects allows.
+The areas where we generally use volunteers are: visitor services, light office work, and research.
 Please send an e-mail to staff@paulreverehouse.org to share your interests and find out about our current needs.
+Please note that we do not have volunteer docent roles – if you are interested in giving tours, please see the above job postings for Museum Interpreters and internships.